babel/website/docs/plugin-proposal-class-properties.md

 });
 ```

-However, with `{ "loose": true }`, it will compile using assignment expressions:
+However, with `{ "setPublicClassFields": true }`, it will compile using assignment expressions:

 ```js
 var Bork = function Bork() {